 • Ensures that sufficient resources are available to the Group to enable it to meet strategic objectives.

 The Board delegates authority to manage the business to the Chief Executive Officer (CEO) and also delegates other matters to its Committees and management as appropriate.
 The Board has formally adopted a schedule of matters reserved to it for its decision, which can be found below.
+See the latest annual report for details about the principal decisions the Board made during the year.

 Charter of Expectations and Role Profiles